egeoffrey/developer/docs/develop/build.md

 SDK images follow the same naming convention of any other image `egeoffrey-sdk-<os>:<branch>-<architecture>`.

-When building for both amd64 and arm it is recommended to pass the architecture as a build argument so to leverage the same Dockerfile for both (when building with `egeoffrey-cli` this is done automatically)
+When building for both amd64 and arm it is recommended to pass the architecture as a build argument so to leverage the same Dockerfile for both (when building with `egeoffrey-cli` this is done automatically).

+If you need to build against a specific version of the SDK, add a `sdk_branch` directive to your manifest file specifying the version/branch you need to build against. `egeoffrey-cli build` will then use this information when making up your package.